PyUtilib/pyutilib.virtualenv/tests/README.txt

 .
 SAME AS 1

-3. ../scripts/vpy_install --preinstall
-   OR
-   lbin ../scripts/vpy_install --preinstall
+3.  lbin ../scripts/vpy_install --preinstall

 .
-The diretory python/dist/setuptools exists
+The directory python/dist/setuptools exists
 .
 The directory python/lib does not exist
 .
 The directory python/src is empty
 .
 The file python/python.zip exists and contains the entire directory tree

-4. ../scripts/vpy_install --offline --zip python.zip
+4. ../scripts/vpy_install --offline --zip python/python.zip foo

 NOTE: this uses the ZIP file generated in (3).

 .
 Verify that this generates the same results as (1) by installing in a separate directory and then diff'ing:

-  ../scripts/vpy_install foo
+  ../scripts/vpy_install bar
-  diff -r foo python
+  diff -r -x '*pyc' -x '*svn*' -x '*egg' foo bar

 5. ../scripts/vpy_install --config test5.ini